Terminus

 Maybe they should have taped them to the wall ala Hartnell in The Three Doctors.

-And although Sarah Sutton is probably miffed at departing just three stories shy of the next anniversary hulabaloo, we’re pleased for her that she gets to engage in this period’s odd trope of being manacled in oversized bracelets that she has to hold in place herself (see also Romana in Androids of Tara and Turlough in the next one).
+And although Sarah Sutton is probably miffed at departing just three stories shy of the next anniversary hulabaloo, we’re pleased for her that she gets to indulge in this period’s odd trope of being manacled in oversized bracelets she has to hold in place herself (see also Romana in Androids of Tara and Turlough in the next one).

 Still, this enables her to keep out of some truly terrible fisticuffs that take place around her.

-We’re (sort of) looking forward to seeing where Doc Five’s relationship with his TARDIS muckers goes next.
+Perversely, we’re (sort of) looking forward to seeing where Doc Five’s relationship with his TARDIS muckers goes next.

 Nyssa has been the Doctor’s moral compass for the past couple of seasons, so the simmering disdain can now rise to the surface.
 Getting it out into the open might make it more palatable.
 Time will tell, eh?